Progarchives, the progressive rock ultimate discography

 2 stars I've got a soft spot for BETTER BY FAR (1977) and I feel BLIND DOG (1976) is on almost the same level, but not quite.

 Most of BLIND DOG is "Caravan Lite".
 Jolly pop songs like "Here Am I", "A Very Smelly, Grubby Little Oik" and "Jack and Jill" are very, very similar to the material that would emerge on BETTER BY FAR one year later, but BETTER BY FAR sounds much glossier, courtesy of producer Tony Visconti.
 BETTER BY FAR also benefits from one of the most beautiful Caravan instrumentals ever ("The Last Unicorn") and one of their most haunting ballads ("Nightmare").
-There's nothing quite as amazing on BLIND DOG, although the (nearly) nine minute "All the Way" is the sort of torchsong only Pye Hastings can write: not too dissimilar from "The Show of Our Lives" (on CUNNING STUNTS), but one helluva album closer!
+There's nothing quite as amazing on BLIND DOG, although the (nearly) nine minute "All the Way" is the sort of torch song only Pye Hastings can write: not too dissimilar from "The Show of Our Lives" (on CUNNING STUNTS) and one helluva album closer!

 As previous reviewers have pointed out, St. Dunstan is associated with the blind.
 The full meaning of "BLIND DOG AT ST DUNSTANS" is explained in the wikipedia entry devoted to the album.
 It's a fascinating story (involving Noel Coward and a pair of dogs) which I never knew until today, so take a look when you can!